+Table 2: Average number of reviews per restaurant by zip

-As expected EH1, EH2, EH3 and EH8 has the highest user base.
-As we decided that we want to focus on EH3 where we expect there to be more traffic due to the amount of hotels and population, we can expect that for a year there will be 10.47655 * 1000 which is around 10000 customers.
+As expected our candidate areas had the highest user base.
+As we had decided to focus on EH3 (where we expect there to be more traffic due to the amount of hotels and population), we can expect that for a year there will be around 10000 customers per year (10.47655 * 1000).

+We used data on prices obtained from the Yelp site in order to calculate our expected revenue at a given level of price.
+The mapping of Yelp price symbols to dollar ($) value is given in table [x].